 I’m giving you the mixing instructions I’ve always used and it’s always worked perfectly.

 Preheat the over to 350 degrees.

-Gradually add the Flour until incorporated.
-Lastly add the Hot Water and mix on low until it’s all blended nicely.
+Add Vanilla and the Hot Water and mix on low until it’s all blended nicely.
 The consistency of the batter will be thick, not quite as thick as pudding.